-Stunting is associated with significant and lasting consequences for children and societies
+Child stunting is associated with significant and lasting consequences for children and societies:

-Stunted children are 2-4 times as likely to die before age five as their peers are
+Stunted children are two to four times more likely to die before age five than their peers

 Stunting is associated with delayed cognitive development and up to an 11-point reduction in expected IQ

-Stunting reflects children’s wellbeing at both the individual and societal levels
+Child stunting reflects children’s well-being at both the individual and societal levels

-Stunting is identified and measured based on a child’s height.
-Children falling below a height threshold for their age are “stunted.”
-It reflects a child’s failure to reach his or her full growth potential and occurs during the first 1,000 days of life (from conception to age two).
+Child stunting is identified and measured based on a child’s height.
+Children falling below a height threshold for their age are considered “stunted.”
+It reflects a child’s failure to reach his or her full growth potential and occurs during the first 1,000 days of life (from pregnancy through age two).
 In populations where stunting is common, nearly all children are likely failing in some degree to reach their full potential.

-Stunted growth is significant not only because it implies a history of low-quality or inadequate dietary intake and repeated infection, but also because of the shadow it casts on a child’s future – the consequences associated with stunting last a lifetime and are largely irreversible.
+Stunted growth is significant not only because it implies a history of low-quality or inadequate dietary intake and repeated infection, but also because of the shadow it casts on a child’s future—the consequences associated with stunting last a lifetime and are largely irreversible.
 Stunting is correlated with lifelong reduced cognitive abilities and poor health.
-Compared to a healthy child, a stunted child is more likely to have poorer educational outcomes, earn lower wages, and have children who are themselves poorly nourished.
+Compared with a healthy child, a stunted child is more likely to have poorer educational outcomes, earn lower wages, and have children who are themselves poorly nourished.

-Multiplied by millions of children across a geography, stunting reflects handicapped economic productivity and national growth and increased health costs.
-Countries with high rates of stunting are, by virtue of their poorly educated and less healthy workforce, less equipped to compete in the knowledge economy.
+Multiplied by millions of children across a country, stunting contributes to reduced economic productivity and national growth and increased health costs.
+Countries with high stunting prevalence, also burdened by less educated and less healthy workforces, are inadequately equipped to compete in the knowledge economy.

 Explore this diagram to understand the factors that can reduce childhood stunting.

-Globally, stunting has seen steady and significant decline over the past few decades, and there are a number of exemplars that prove rapid reduction is possible.
-Nevertheless, stunting rates remain stubbornly high in low-resource settings across the world where stunting-related programming has been absent or ineffective.
+Globally, child stunting has seen steady and significant decline over the past few decades and several Exemplar countries prove that rapid reduction is possible.
+Nevertheless, child stunting prevalence remains stubbornly high in low-resource settings across the world where stunting-related programming has been absent or ineffective.

 The uneven progress to date in resource-limited settings reflects two key issues:

-The multi-factoral nature of stunting that makes it a useful indicator for overall health and well-being also makes it challenging to address.
-Policymakers often struggle to identify which drivers of stunting played a key role in their geographic areas.
-Delivering the required multi-sectoral response to the children who need it most is both politically and practically challenging.
+- Implementation challenges: The multifactorial nature of stunting makes it a useful indicator for overall health and well-being, but it also makes it challenging to address.
+Policy makers often struggle to identify which drivers of stunting played a key role in their geographic areas.
+Delivering the required multisectoral response to the children who need it most is both politically and practically challenging.